robertjli/adventofcode/2023/blog.md

 than a second.
 My initial thought was to use some sort of trie, but I'm glad I just banged it out.

 This was a long entry; I'm sure as the month progresses I'll write much less 😅

+### Day 2: Cube Conundrum

+Relatively simple one today, but a good reintroduction to the string parsing aspect of AoC.
+I dunno if there are better ways to do it, but I typically use a lot of `strings.Split()`, `str[len("xyz"):]`, and `strings.HasPrefix/Suffix()`, along with a bunch of branching to handle specific string terms in the input (in this case, "red", "green", and "blue").
+Understandably, these string operations aren't the algorithmically optimal ways to do it, but hey, it's worked so far.

+One improvement to the project infra that I'm thinking of adding, is generating the files for each day.
+Since I can't think of a good way to get rid of all the boilerplate, I should at least make it easier for me to create it.
+And now is the best time to do it, while the actual problem solving isn't too difficult yet, haha.